Election results: Two counties add brand-new children services levies

 Hocking and Jackson county voters passed their first-ever children services levies in yesterday’s election, bringing the total number of Ohio counties with dedicated property taxes for child protection to 51.

-Of the 17 counties with children services levies on the ballot, 14 passed, with Marion County’s levy likely passing but still too close to call.
+Of the 17 counties with children services levies on the ballot, 15 passed.
 (Note: This post will be updated as new information becomes available.)

 Ohio relies more on local (county) funds to pay for the cost of child protection and foster care than any other state in the nation.
 Despite increased investments in the current biennial budget, the state is conversely last in the nation for the state share of costs for child protection.